 - Gallery talks and tours enhance your museum experience.

-- The museum houses more than 64,000 works of art, plus the Cullen Sculpture Garden.
+- The museum houses more over 65,000 works of art, plus the Cullen Sculpture Garden.

 Present CityPASS booklet or voucher at main entrance.

-Present CityPASS booklet at the Aquarium Adventure Exhibit ticket window by entering the CityPASS line to skip main ticket line.
+Present CityPASS booklet at the Aquarium Adventure Exhibit ticket window and enter the CityPASS line to skip main ticket line.
 Exchange voucher for a CityPASS booklet at the main admissions desk.

 Present CityPASS voucher at main ticket window.
 Please note Houston Zoo requires a valid, unexpired ID to redeem voucher.
 If you already have a CityPASS booklet, go straight to the greeters for entry.